Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Numerical experiments

 \section{Numerical experiments}

-In this section, we evaluate the performance of our algorithm OD-LinBAI and compare it with Sequential Halving and BayesGap.
-We present the results of two synthetic datesets here and the results of a real-world dataset, the Abalone dataset~\citep{Dua:2019}, in Appendix~\ref{subsec:abalone} in the supplementary.
-Sequential Halving \citep{karnin2013almost} is a state-of-the-art algorithm for best arm identification in standard multi-armed bandits.
-For BayesGap \citep{hoffman2014correlation}, there are two versions: one is BayesGap-Oracle, which is given the exact information of the required hardness quantity $H_1$; the other is BayesGap-Adaptive, which adaptively estimates the hardness quantity by the three-sigma rule.
-Throughout in the synthetic datesets we assume that the additive random noise follows the standard Gaussian distribution $\mathcal{N}(0, 1)$.
-In each setting, the reported error probabilities of different algorithms are averaged over $1024$ independent trials.
-Additional implementation details and numerical results are provided in Appendix~\ref{appendix_exp}.
+In this section, we evaluate the performance of our algorithm OD-LinBAI and compare it with Sequential Halving \citep{karnin2013almost}, BayesGap \citep{hoffman2014correlation}, Peace \citep{katz2020empirical}, LinearExploration \citep{alieva2021robust} and GSE \citep{azizi2021fixed}.
+For BayesGap, there are two versions: one is BayesGap-Oracle, which is given the exact information of the required hardness quantity $H_1$; the other is BayesGap-Adaptive, which adaptively estimates the hardness quantity by the three-sigma rule.
+In each setting, the reported error probabilities of different algorithms are averaged over $1024$ independent trials and the (tiny) error bars indicate the standard errors of the error probabilities.
+We present the results of one synthetic dataset here.
+Additional implementation details and numerical results (including another synthetic dataset, one real-world dataset and comparison to the recent LT\&S algorithm for best arm identification in linear bandits with fixed confidence \citep{jedra2020optimal}) are provided in Appendix~\ref{appendix_exp}.